MrR0b0t-23/MovieRecEngine-pypi/README.md

 2. Predict class:

-- datasetPath
+- datasetPath ==> Path for your prediction Dataset.
-- userLabelEncoderPath
-- movieLabelEncoderPath
-- trainedModelPath
+- userLabelEncoderPath ==> Path in which you saved user Label Encoder (while training)
+- movieLabelEncoderPath ==>  Path in which you saved movie Label Encoder (while training)
+- trainedModelPath ==>  Path in which you saved Trained model (while training)
-- predictBatchSize
+- predictBatchSize ==> The number of prediction samples to work
-- device
+- device ==> Device in which you want to train your model 'cuda' or 'cpu'.
+Default 'cpu'.

 ## Contributing

 Currently, we are not accepting any pull requests!
 All PRs will be closed.
 If you want a feature or something doesn't work, please create an [issue](https://github.com/MrR0b0t-23/MovieRecEngine/issues).

-## License